204G1A0555/Project/README.md

 Since we have deployed our project prototype as web application, we have used flask framework for doing so.
-And we have written for doing so in the file: https://github.com/204G1A0555/Project/blob/master/Sentiment%20AnalysisApp.ipynb.
+And we have written code for doing that in the file: https://github.com/204G1A0555/Project/blob/master/Sentiment%20AnalysisApp.ipynb.
 In this code we have used files we got while training the models(https://github.com/204G1A0555/Project/blob/master/finalmodel.ipynb  ,  https://github.com/204G1A0555/Project/blob/master/suggestionfinalmodel.ipynb ).
 The html files which we have used for rendering the webpages are: